-First Baptist Church of Newtown seeks to love God and to help others become committed followers of Christ.
-We are located at 6944 Main St (Rt 32) in Newtown, Ohio.
+First Baptist Church of Newtown seeks to glorify God and to make disciples of all nations.
+We are located at 6944 Main St (Rt.
+32) in Newtown, Ohio.

 HISTORY OF THE FIRST BAPTIST CHURCH OF NEWTOWN

 Baptist work in Mercersburg, as the Newtown area was originally called, began as a church at Columbia (near Lunken Airport) in 1792 as recorded on a marker at the site.
 A little later it moved into an old stone building on Clough Pike.
 In 1841, a brick church building was built in Newtown, and this is the date ordinarily given for the founding of our church here.
 It was known as the Regular Baptist Church.
 This brick building is located on Church Street, around the corner from our present Main Street location.
 Sadly, due to the 1937 flood, most of the earlier records are lost.

 The name of the church was changed to First Baptist Church of Newtown in 1952.
 The present building and parsonage were built in 1955, and the people marched from the old building to the present location on February 26, 1956.
 The sanctuary was remodeled and almost 5,000 square feet of educational space was added in 1965–This was done at a cost of about $85,000!

 During the life of the church, many fascinating stories could be told, but one of the most interesting is that “In 1924, four of the ladies of the church banded together to keep the church from closing.
 They were without a pastor but were told if they held services the doors would be kept open.
 They did not believe in ladies preaching, so their services were prayers, testimonies, and songs.
 Soon people began coming back to the church and they were able in a short time to call a pastor.”*